KamalakerDadi/empirical_proxy_measures/README.md

 # empirical_proxy_measures

-Populationmodeling withmachine learning can enhancemeasures of mental health.
+This repository included code and aggregated results from the forthcoming paper:

-Authors: Kamalaker Dadi, Gaël Varoquaux, Josselin Houenou, Danilo Bzdok, Bertrand Thirion, Denis Engemann, 2020, Submitted to journal.
+Populationmodeling with machine learning can enhancemeasures of mental health.
+(2021).
+Kamalaker Dadi, Gaël Varoquaux, Josselin Houenou, Danilo Bzdok, Bertrand Thirion, Denis Engemann.

 ## code and data sharing